-Under the terms of our equity line of credit, when we make a "put" of shares to the investor with whom we have the equity line, they have the right to sell those shares into the market.
-If there is not demand for shares equal to, or greater than, the number of shares they sell, it could decrease our stock price.
-Likewise, as warrant holders exercise warrants into common stock, or holders of preferred stock convert their preferred stock into common stock, and then attempt to sell those shares into the market, if there is not demand for shares equal to, or greater than, the number of shares they sell, it could decrease our stock price.
-If an employee, director or consultant who received restricted stock units or other equity awards as part of a compensation plan attempts to sell those shares into the market without equal or greater demand in the market for those shares, it could negatively impact the stock price.
+Under the terms of our equity line of credit, when we make a "put" of shares to the investor with whom we have the equity line, it has the right to sell those shares into the market.
+If there is not demand for shares of our common stock equal to, or greater than, the number of shares the investor seeks to sell, the price of our common stock could decline.
+Likewise, as warrant holders exercise warrants to purchase common stock, or holders of preferred stock convert their preferred stock into common stock, and then attempt to sell those shares into the market, if there is not demand for shares of our common stock equal to, or greater than, the number of shares such security holders seek to sell, the price of our common stock could decline.
+If an employee, director or consultant who received restricted stock units or other equity awards as part of a compensation plan attempts to sell those shares into the market without equal or greater demand in the market for those shares, such attempted sales of our common stock could negatively impact the price of our common stock.
 The issuance of common stock via "puts" under the equity line or the creation of common stock shares from warrants or preferred stock conversions, or the granting of stock or other equity under a compensation plan that results in the issuance of common stock, will create dilution for common stock holders, and potentially impact the per share value of our common stock, impacting their investments.